Prepare for Graduate Studies in Health Care

 Health Sciences Degree Programs

-Besides the Bachelor of Science in Health Sciences program and the Bachelor of Science in Health Sciences Honors program, the Department of Public Health & Health Sciences offers one other option:
+Besides the Bachelor of Science in Health Sciences program and the Bachelor of Science in Health Sciences Honors program, the Department of Public Health & Health Sciences offers three other options:

 Career Opportunities in Health Sciences